The Scleroderma Patient-centered Intervention Network (SPIN) has released their Progress Report. Read more about SPIN here.

 Scleroderma Manitoba hosts support groups for scleroderma patients, their families, and their supporters.

-We are holding online support groups due to Covid-19.
+We are holding online support groups due to Covid-19, but hope to return to in-person meetings some time in 2024.

 Information and applications for Research and Professional Development grants are available here.